alberehap/Project-ML/README.md

 5. Loan Status

-Created a binary column On_Loan indicating if a player is currently on loan
+--Created a binary column On_Loan indicating if a player is currently on loan

 code:
 df_clean['On_Loan'] = df_clean['Loan Date End'].notna().astype(int)